MuhammadMooazam/Internet-of-Things-Course/README.md

 ### 🛠️ Hands-On IoT Projects

-Put your newfound knowledge to practical use with these exciting projects:
+Put your newfound knowledge to practical use with these exciting projects.

 - **Development of Calculator using Keypad, LCD, and Arduino**: Create a fully functional calculator using Arduino.
 [View Project](https://github.com/MuhammadMooazam/Development-of-Calculator-using-Keypad-LCD-and-Arduino)